nickpadd/EuropeanFootballLeaguePredictor/Readme.md

-This is the repository of the Github page of [EuropeanPremierLeaguePredictor](https://github.com/nickpadd/EuropeanFootballLeaguePredictor) project!
+This is the branch of the Github page of [EuropeanPremierLeaguePredictor](https://github.com/nickpadd/EuropeanFootballLeaguePredictor) project!